Plexversal/dev-insights/README.md

 It is advisable you pin/add to highlights the post after install which will put it in the second slot on your subreddit for users to see the full application.

+* No need to worry about running out of pin space or removing old pins!
+* Long history of comments and posts!

 ## 🔥 Key features

 * Track comments and posts from any of `flair text`, `flair css class`, and/or `users`.
 (You can match all 3 if you like!)